snoyberg/snoyman.com/content/posts/securing-internet-communications-laymans-guide.md

 * Limit the number of browser extensions you use.
 Each extension is a potential intrusion into your online communications.
 I use the BitWarden extension, with some level of trepidation.
 * Look at URLs before clicking a link to avoid phishing.
 Phishing attacks, and social engineering attacks in general, are a primary way to be compromised online.
 * Secure your devices.
 Make sure you have a password or biometric lock on your devices.
 Don't lose your devices.
 If you do lose your device, reset your passwords.
 * Use advanced credential management like two factor auth whenever possible. _Especially_ if you use the same password everywhere.
 But seriously: use a password manager.
+Consider using a system with cloud backup like Authy.

 OK, that's it, I promise.
 Let me know in the comments below, or on [Twitter](https://twitter.com/snoyberg) or [Gab](https://gab.com/snoyberg), if you have additional questions that you'd like me to answer.
 And if people want, I may turn this blog post into a video as well.